namitamirge/Networkingg/Images/netFiles/dynamic_to_static.md

 Elastic public id remains same.
 ![restart](/Images/after_restart.jpg)

-Since because we allocated elastic public id to public instance it remains same so no breaking will occur.
+Since because we allocated elastic public id to public instance it remains same so user can now stop and start instance whenever it needed.